gwoosoft/RestaurantsAPI/README.md

 - CDK has only Lambda stack that allows Lambda to access to DynamoDB, APIGateway, and Elastic Search.
 - The Lambda hander has a customized APIGatewayProxyResponseEvent handler that is used for routing different API endpoint(API Gateway resource)
+   - Eventually will create another Lambda endpoint when there are more microservices
    - GET
       - /getAllCuisines
       - /getTopRestaurantsBasedOnRating